exebeeche/status_im/installation.md

 ### Step 2

-Click the Linux operation system icon in the Desktop part of the page.
+Click the Linux operation system icon on the Desktop part of the page.
 The download will start immediately via the tools of your browser.
 By default, any browser stores all downloads in the **Download** directory.
 If you have changed this directory, check it to find the installation archive.

 ![Downloading process](img/download.png)